 An advisory committee member must be:

-(b) is a Canadian citizen, and
+(b) a Canadian citizen,

 Members of an Advisory Committee are elected at a public meeting to represent the citizens of their LSD for a period of four years.
 Vacancies on Advisory Committees remain unfilled until the next scheduled election.

 A Local Service District Advisory Committee is composed of no less than three (3), and no more than five (5) members.
 The chairperson and secretary are chosen by the committee members in a manner that is deemed acceptable by all concerned, during the first meeting of the newly elected committee.